AI-Generated Music: 11 AI Music Generators to Know

 Artists have started to embrace this technology and its capabilities, leading to an increasing demand for AI music generators.

-While advanced compositional AI remains the most interesting AI-in-music endgame for many, artificial intelligence has already been impacting the music industry for years.
-AI-generated mindfulness ambient music, rights-free music generation for content creators and automation-assisted mixing and mastering have all matured into major industries in the last few years.
+While advanced compositional AI remains the most interesting AI-in-music endgame for many, AI has already been impacting the music industry for years.
+AI-generated mindfulness ambient music, rights-free music generation for content creators and automation-assisted mixing and mastering have all matured into major industries.

 Here’s a closer look at some notable players.